Certified Safety Professional

 Candidates must present a minimum of three years of acceptable professional safety experience.
 Additional experience may be required, depending on the degree field.

-There are two examinations leading to the CSP: Safety Fundamentals and Comprehensive Practice.
+There are two examinations leading to the CSP: The Associate Safety Professional (ASP) and Certified Safety Professional (CSP) examinations.
 The former emphasizes recall and recognition of core safety subjects.
-The latter emphasizes the practice's principles of the safety profession and BCSP waives the Safety Fundamentals examination in certain cases.
+The latter emphasizes the practice's principles of the safety profession and BCSP waives the ASP examination in certain cases.

 Questions on both examinations are written by professional safety practitioners and must meet rigorous psychometric standards.
 Examinations cover knowledge and skills related to safety, health, and environmental management, engineering, and information management and communications.